 Mr. Ngo has presented on the Brown Act, effective business practices, open government policies, and labor and employment issues before the California Association of Latino Superintendents and Administrators (CALSA), California Association of School Business Officials (CASBO), the Association of California Community College Administrators (ACCCA), the Alameda County Office of Education, and Santa Clara County Office of Education.

 Mr. Ngo earned his Juris Doctor degree from the University of California, Hastings College of the Law, where he was elected president of the Associated Students.
 In law school he clerked for the California Attorney General's Energy Task Force, which investigated conduct by power generators and traders.
 He earned a Master of Public Policy from Georgetown University and a Bachelor of Arts degree from University of California, Los Angeles.
 After college, he received the Jesse M. Unruh Assembly Fellowship, serving as staff to the State Assembly Budget Committee.
 Mr. Ngo has received certification through ATIXA as a participant in Level 1 and Level 3 ATIXA Civil Rights Investigator Trainings.

-Mr. Ngo serves on the Board of Governors for the University of California, Hastings College of the Law Alumni Association.
-Mr. Ngo is also a member of the Asian American Bar Association of the Bay Area and an active supporter of the Asian Women's Shelter.
+In 2020, Governor Gavin Newsom appointed Mr. Ngo to the California Student Aid Commission, the nation's largest administrator of state financial aid.
+Mr. Ngo also serves on the Board of Governors for the University of California, Hastings College of the Law Alumni Association.
+He is a member of the Asian American Bar Association of the Bay Area and an active supporter of the Asian Women's Shelter.